Jul

 A mobility scooter trailer can be suitable for those journeys where you need to transport a few bags of shopping or other items, and safely, as well as keeping the items dry.

-All of this needs to be possible without making your scooter difficult to manage, so it’s important that you dont try to attach any type of trailer that you think you will be ok but instead only use one designed purely for use with a mobility scooter.
+All of this needs to be possible without making your scooter difficult to manage, so it’s important that you don’t try to attach any type of trailer that you think you will be OK but instead only use one designed purely for use with a mobility scooter.

-There will usually be a limit in size for the trailer and this is to make sure that the mobility scooter, with trailer attached does not become a problem to operate and that not too much weight can be added that would cause any problems or put the user at risk.
+There will usually be a limit in size for the trailer and this is to make sure that the mobility scooter, with a trailer attached, does not become a problem to operate and that not too much weight can be added that would cause any problems or put the user at risk.

 The trailers are usually lockable too, so keeping your items safe inside, they are built to withstand the natural vibration and wear and tear as a mobility scooter user travels along pavements and roads and will connect to most mobility scooters.

-With a trailer you are not as limited to the amount of shopping or other items that you can carry safely, this also keeps yourself safer by keeping anything that shouldn’t be on the handle area off and behind you where it doesn’t become a distraction or a liability.
+With a trailer you are not as limited to the amount of shopping or items that you can carry safely, this also keeps yourself safer by keeping anything that shouldn’t be on the handle area off and behind you where it doesn’t become a distraction or a liability.

-Attaching a mobility scooter trailer is kept simple, as is detaching it so as soon as you dont need the use of the trailer it can simply be unattached with a few simple steps and reattached with a few simple steps when you need it again.
+Attaching a mobility scooter trailer is kept simple, as is detaching it so as soon as you don’t need the use of the trailer it can simply be unattached with a few simple steps and reattached with a few simple steps when you need it again.

 The trailer idea is good but a bit expensive, maybe a cheap kit could be made as my Caddy trailer that can carry about 7 cwt comes as a flat pack kit.
 All it would need it a ‘T’ trame with 2 stub axles and a coupling on it, 2 wheels, 4 sides and a floor for the box.
 Much safer I believe than the wire basket on a ‘T’ frame behind seat as these increase weight at back which can cause scooter to tip backwards especially if anti tip wheels removed like on mine as they foul the ramp sides when loading into car.